FatalMistake02/PIX/README.md

 ![3-1](https://github.com/FatalMistake02/PIX/blob/master/screenshots/3-1.png?raw=true)

-3. This will open a terminal window and the photos app.
+3. (version 1) This will open a terminal window and the photos app.
 Edit you image and when done go to the terminal and press enter.

 ![3-2](https://github.com/FatalMistake02/PIX/blob/master/screenshots/3-2.png?raw=true)

+---

+### 5. Advanced Conversion (Version 2)

+1. Open the folder containing the PIX files and type:
+`python to_pix test.png test.pix --scm METHOD`
+- Replace test.png with your image file.
+- Replace test.pix with the output name you want.
+- Replace METHOD with one of the available methods.
+- Run.

+2. To get a list of available methods, run: `python to_pix test.png test.pix --list`
 ---